Message from the Director of Health

 - Call ahead before visiting your doctor if you have symptoms of COVID-19.
 This will help them take steps to prevent other people from getting exposed.

 - If you are sick, wear a face mask when you are around other people.
 If you cannot wear a face mask, either because you don’t have any or because it causes difficulty breathing, stay isolated from other household members.
-If masks are available, the person that is taking care of you should wear one.
+The person that is taking care of you should wear a face mask.

 - Cover your cough and sneezes with a tissue.
 Dispose of the tissue in a trash can.
 Wash your hands.